axtension/contentgate-samples/README.md

    - **The Application ID (Client ID):** See the Properties blade.
 For example: `ba74781c2-53c2-442a-97c2-3d60re42f403`

 ### Step 2: Run the sample
-Fill the values commented out in code (e.g. client id, authority etc)
+Fill the values commented out in code (e.g. client id, authority etc).

+> ⚠️  SDK references in the samples may be outdated.
+It is recommended to check if newer versions are available.

 ## How to authenticate
 There are five methods available to authenticate to the Content Gate Client.
 See the description of these methods below.